johanley/anne-of-green-gables-editions/about-this-branch.md

-# Anne of Green Gables
+# Anne of Green Gables Editions

-Proof-read and compare editions of _Anne of Green Gables_, by L. M. Montgomery.
+This <em>master</em> branch contains only empty stub files for the chapters of the novel.

-This repo contains only the <a href='https://johanley.github.io/anne-of-green-gables/index.html'>documentation</a> for the project.
+Each edition will have its own specific branch.

-Transcriptions of the book are in a <a href='https://github.com/johanley/anne-of-green-gables-editions'>separate repository</a>, because it has specific branching needs.
+New branches can be made starting with empty stub files.